Explainer

 System Check

-The System Check provides at-a-glance information about the hardware connections within the Guac Photo Booth, Chips Printer, Tortilla 360 Booth, or Salsa 2 Photo Booth, confirming that everything is ready or flagging any issues that may appear.
+The System Check provides an at-a-glance view of hardware connections within the Guac Photo Booth, Chips Printer, Tortilla 360 Booth, or Salsa 2 Photo Booth.
+It confirms whether everything is connected or highlights where an issue may be present.

 The system will check if: